nitinkumar018/Model-Deployment-on-Heroku-Using-Flask/README.md

-# Deployment of model on Heroku using Flask
+# Project: Build a linear regression model to predict the salary and deploy the model in Heroku using flask